Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Getting a business credit card is simpler than you might think.
 Here’s exactly what to do.

-Fear not: Applying for a business card is fairly straightforward.
+Fear not: Applying for a business card, sometimes known as an LLC credit card, is fairly straightforward.
 And there are myriad benefits of having one, such as separating your personal and business finances and having access to expense-management tools.

-Applying for a business card doesn’t have to be a drawn-out process.
-Here are the steps:
+Getting a business credit card doesn’t have to be a complicated process.
+Here’s how it works:

 There’s a low bar to jump for qualifying as a business.
 You’re eligible if you have a formal business structure such as a limited liability company (LLC) or S corporation.
 However, you can also apply as a sole proprietor.
 That means you qualify if you make money through freelance work — for example, as a photographer-for-hire or an Amazon seller.
 Just make sure you can produce documentation that proves you make money outside of regular employment.